benwaldner/Fundamental-Factor-Mining/README.md

 ### Notes
-- The current achieved RoMaD is 1.42, with annually return 56.1\% and maximum drawdown -39.45\%.
+- The currently achieved RoMaD is 1.42, with annually return 56.1\% and maximum drawdown -39.45\%.
 We update the portfolio **monthly** (since the update for financial information is typically very slow), and choose only **three stocks** with the highest overall weighted factor values.
 Commission fee of 1.2bps is deducted on both sides of each transaction.
 The stamp duty is set to be 0.1\%.
 The results are shown under the folder `strategy_result`.
 - The framework can be reused for further research of fianancial factors, adjust model parameters, and change the default settings
 - If you have questions regarding any script or want the source data for personal use, contact boyuyang@link.cuhk.edu.cn for details